-Guarantees and Indemnifications
+Guarantees and Indemnities

-The Company accounts for guarantees in accordance with the guarantee accounting topic in the FASB Codification.
+The Company accounts for guarantees in accordance with the guarantee accounting topic in the FASB Codification .
 Our customer contracts generally contain infringement indemnity provisions.
 Under those provisions, we generally agree, subject to certain exceptions, to indemnify, defend, and hold harmless the customer in connection with third party claims against the customer alleging that the customer's use of our software products in compliance with their license infringe the third party's patent, copyright, or other intellectual property rights.
 Conditions to our obligations generally include that we are provided the right to control the defense of the claims and, in general, to control settlement negotiations.
-Those provisions generally provide also that, if the customer is prevented from using our software because of a third party infringement claim, our sole obligation (in addition to the indemnification, defense, and hold harmless obligation referred to above) is to, at our expense, (i) procure for the customer the right to continue to use the software, (ii) to replace or modify the product so that its use by the customer does not infringe, or, if either of the foregoing are not reasonably feasible, to terminate the customer contract and provide a refund of the unamortized portion of the customer's license fee (based on a five year amortization period).
-Our customer contracts sometimes also require us to indemnify, defend, and hold harmless the customer in connection with death, personal injury, or property damage claims made by third parties with respect to actions of our personnel or contractors.
-Conditions to our obligations generally include that we are provided the right to control the defense of the claims and, in general, to control settlement negotiations.
+Those provisions generally provide also that, if the customer is prevented from using our software because of a third party infringement claim, our sole obligation (in addition to the indemnification, defense, and hold harmless obligation referred to above) is to, at our expense, (i) procure for the customer the right to continue to use the software, (ii) to replace or modify the product so that its use by the customer does not infringe, or, if either of the foregoing are not reasonably feasible, to terminate the customer contract and provide a refund of the unamortized portion of the customer in connection with death, personal injury, or property damage claims made by third parties with respect to actions of our personnel or contractors.
 The indemnity obligations contained in our customer contracts generally have no specified expiration date and no specified monetary limitation on liability.
-We have not previously incurred costs to settle claims or pay awards under these indemnific
+We have not previously incurred costs to settle claims or pay awards under these indemnification obligations in accordance with FASB guidance on accounting for contingencies, and record a liability for these obligations when a loss is probable and reasonably estimable.
+We have not recorded any liabilities for these contracts as of December 31, 2013, or 2012.

 In general, in our customer contracts, the Company warrants to its customers that its software products will perform in all material respects in accordance with the standard published specifications in effect at the time of delivery of the licensed products to the customer for six months after first use of the licensed products, but no more than 24 months after execution of the license agreement.
 Additionally, the Company warrants to its customers that services will be performed consistent with generally accepted industry standards or specific service levels through completion of the agreed upon services.
 If necessary, the Company will provide for the estimated cost of product and service warranties based on specific warranty claims and claim history.
 However, the Company has not incurred significant recurring expense under product or service warranties.
 As a result, the Company believes the estimated fair value of these agreements is nominal.
-Accordingly, the Company has no liabilities recorded for these agreements as of December 31, 2012, and 2011.
+Accordingly, the Company has no liabilities recorded for these agreements as of December 31, 2013, and 2012.